Lim-Hong-Ying/MAD-P03-Group-GG/README.md

    - All your records and data stored on Cashshope's server will be deleted and it is non-recoverable.

 ## Stripe Guide
+We partner with Stripe, one of the world' leading online payment infrastructure, to provide you a much better shopping experience.
+Sellers can now easily view and track your customers' purchases.
+For buyers, you can now buy items with just a few taps using your card of choice!

 ### For Sellers
 In order to allow your buyers to purchase your items via debit or credit card:
 - You must enable the "Stripe" option whenever you create a new listing, as our payments are managed by Stripe.